0x1B05/nju_os/book_notes/content/02_virtualization_01_CPU_00_basic.typ

 What if a process ends up in an infinite loop?
 In the cooperative approach, your only recourse when a process gets stuck in an infinite loop is to resort to the age-old solution to all problems in computer systems: *reboot the machine*.

-How can theOS gain control of the CPU even if processes are not being cooperative?
+How can the OS gain control of the CPU even if processes are not being cooperative?
 What can the OS do to ensure a rogue process does not take over the machine? *a timer interrupt*

 - A timer device can be programmed to raise an interrupt every so many milliseconds.
 - When the interrupt is raised, the currently running process is halted, and a pre-configured *interrupt handler* in the OS runs.